kubernetes/website/content/en/blog/_posts/2022-11-28-registry-k8s-io-change.md

 * Container images for Kubernetes releases from 1.25 onward are no longer published to k8s.gcr.io, only to registry.k8s.io.
 * In the upcoming December patch releases, the new registry domain default will be backported to all branches still in support (1.22, 1.23, 1.24).
-* If you run in a restricted environment and apply strict domain/IP address access policies that are limited to k8s.gcr.io, they __image pulls will not function__ after the migration to this new registry.
+* If you run in a restricted environment and apply strict domain/IP address access policies limited to k8s.gcr.io, the __image pulls will not function__ after the migration to this new registry.
 For these users, the recommended method is to mirror the release images to a private registry.

 If you’d like to know more about why we made this change, or some potential issues you might run into, keep reading.